HERMAN THE FOOL

 He even tried mounting it, but there was nothing there.

 As it grew time, over the years, he groped in boring devotion to the nonexistent dead woman.
 But as he was unable to do anything to bring her back alive from the dead, they finally killed him.
 Bugs, weasels, cockroaches, and tiny spirochetes: all ate him.
 Mildew really, but he had to remain alive to suffer through it all.
 Finally, he just keeled over.
 And the gods were not there to pronounce his fate.

 Who are they?
 No one, nothing at all.

 Executive Director of Ghost Writer, Inc., Karen Cole writes.
 GWI at Ghost Writer, Inc. is an affordable online professional ghostwriting service.
 We help book authors, ghostwriters, copy editors, proofreaders, coauthors and rewriters.

-We do book covers (front and back), graphics and CAD, digital and other photography, and publishing assistance.
+We do book covers, original artwork, graphics and CAD, digital and other photography, and publishing assistance.
 Also, we foster book and screenplay writers, editors and developers.
 We also do paid samples, and paid book analyses.
 Plus midcoast presentation and pitch services for book and/or screenplay ideas to major TV and film industry representatives.